Integration on the Surreals

 \section{Introduction}

 In his seminal work \emph{On Numbers and Games} \cite{CO1, CO2}, J. H. Conway introduced the system $\No$ of \emph{surreal numbers}, a strikingly inclusive real closed field containing the reals and the ordinals.
-In addition to its inclusive structure as an ordered field, \textbf{No} has a rich \emph{simplicity hierarchical} or \emph{s-hierarchical} structure, that depends upon its structure as a \emph{lexicographically ordered full binary tree} and arises from the fact that the sums and products of any two members of the tree are the simplest possible elements of the tree consistent with \textbf{No}'s structure as an ordered group and an ordered field, respectively, it being understood that $x$ is \emph{simpler than} $y$ (written $x<_s y$) just in case $x$ is a predecessor of $y$ in the tree \cite{EH4, EH5}.
+In addition to its inclusive structure as an ordered field, \textbf{No} has a rich \emph{simplicity hierarchical} or \emph{s-hierarchical} structure, that depends upon its structure as a \emph{lexicographically ordered full binary tree} and arises from the fact that the sums and products of any two members of the tree are the simplest possible elements of the tree consistent with \textbf{No}'s structure as an ordered group and an ordered field, respectively, it being understood that $x$ is \emph{simpler than} $y$ (written $x<_s y$) just in case $x$ is a predecessor of $y$ in the tree \cite{EH4, EH5, EK0}.

-An important subsequent advance in the theory of surreal numbers was the extension from the reals to $\No$ of some simple functions, including the log, the exponential and the square root by Conway, Kruskal, Gonshor, Norton, Bach and others (e.g. \cite{CO2,GO}).
-These surreal functions, like Conway's field operations on $\No$, are inductively defined in terms of $\No$'s simplicity hierarchical structure making use of the fact that for each pair of subsets $L$ and $R$ of $\bf{No}$ for which every member of $L$ precedes every member of $R$, there is a \emph{simplest} member of $\bf{No}$, denoted lying between the members of $L$ and the members of $R$.
+An important subsequent advance in the theory of surreal numbers was the extension from the reals to $\No$ of the exponential function by Kruskal and Gonshor \cite{CO2,GO}.
+The Kruskal-Gonshor exponential function $\exp$, like Conway's field operations on $\No$, is inductively defined in terms of $\No$'s simplicity hierarchical structure making use of the fact that for each pair of subsets $L$ and $R$ of $\bf{No}$ for which every member of $L$ precedes every member of $R$, there is a \emph{simplest} member of $\bf{No}$, denoted lying between the members of $L$ and the members of $R$.
 Conway \cite[pages 27, 225, 227]{CO2} refers to such definitions as \emph{genetic definitions}.\footnote{At present there is no universally accepted formal theory of Conway's loosely defined conception of a genetic definition in the literature, though \cite{FO}, \cite{Fornasiero08}, \cite{RSAS} and most recently \cite{B} have made contributions toward the development of such a theory.
 Nevertheless, following Conway, in our informal remarks we freely refer to certain inductive definitions as ``genetic''. }